 Here's an example of how this rule might come into play.
 Suppose that Dale stops at Bill's Bar on his way home from work to have a few drinks.
 He becomes noticeably intoxicated, but the bartender continues to serve him.
 At one point, Dale decides to go to the bathroom, which is located in the basement of the bar.
 On his way down the basement stairs, Dale trips and bumps into Patty, knocking her down the stairs and injuring her.

-Under Kansas law, Patty may not seek damages against Bill's Bar for selling or serving Dale the drinks that made him intoxicated, regardless of the role that alcohol played in causing the accident.
-Dale is also prohibited from suing the bar for selling or serving him the alcohol.
+Under Kansas law, Patty can't seek damages against Bill's Bar for selling or serving Dale the drinks that made him intoxicated, regardless of the role that alcohol played in causing the accident.
+However, under Kansas law, Patty can seek damages from Dale himself for being negligent and causing the accident.

+In a civil lawsuit for injuries, liability is expressed solely in terms of money damages.
 If an intoxicated person injures another person in Kansas, the injured person may be able to claim damages from the person who caused the injury, including compensation for losses like:

 But if you're thinking about filing a personal injury lawsuit in Kansas, keep in mind that it typically must be brought within two years of the date of injury under the state's statute of limitations.
 Claims that are not filed within two years may be barred from court.
 However, given that every situation is different, it's always best to consult an attorney as soon as possible after suffering an injury; that way, you can be sure your rights are protected.